hovietanh1991/lerna-with-react/README.md

 # Clean architecture for Frontend

-A simple project to test the possibility of application of clean architecture for frontend.
+A simple project to test the possibility of application of [Onion Architecture](https://dzone.com/articles/onion-architecture-is-interesting) for frontend.

 [Lerna](https://lerna.js.org/) is considered as library to manage multiple packages.

+In this project ```React Js``` will be used as Frontend framework.

 ---